Temes County: History

 Between 1849 and 1860, the area of the county was part of the Voivodeship of Serbia and Temes Banat, a separate Austrian crownland.
 After 1853, the county did not exist since the voivodeship was divided into districts.
 After the voivodeship was abolished in 1860, the area was again incorporated into the Habsburg Kingdom of Hungary and the county was recreated in January 1861.
 In 1873, when the administrative structure of the Kingdom of Hungary was changed, the borders of Temes County were modified to include parts of the territory of the former Banat Military Frontier (including Fehértemplom/Bela Crkva, formerly the seat of the so-called Illyrian Regiment).

 In the autumn of 1918, at the very end of the First World War, the ephemeral Banat Republic was proclaimed in Temesvár, but the attempt to create a Banatian state failed after several days.
-Under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary were obligated to retreated from the territory of Temes county, and the region was possessed by the Allied Army of the Orient, thus allowing the French troops and the Serbian Royal Army to establish effective control south of the Baja-Szeged-Mureș line line.
+Under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary were obligated to retreated from the territory of Temes county, and the region was possessed by the Allied Army of the Orient, thus allowing the French troops and the Serbian Royal Army to establish effective control south of the Baja-Szeged-Mureș line.

 By that time, the process of political dissolution of Austria-Hungary has already escalated and entered its final stages, and on 16 November the First Hungarian Republic was proclaimed in Budapest.
 In the same time, local Serbian and other Slavic leaders organized the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja, that was held on 25 November in Novi Sad, and proclaimed the unification of those regions (Banat, Bačka and Baranja, including the Temes county), into the Kingdom of Serbia.
 Several days later, on 1 December 1918, the Kingdom of Serbs, Croats and Slovenes was proclaimed, encompassing Serbia with Montenegro, and South Slavic provinces of the former Austria-Hungary.
 On the same day, representatives of Romanian people held the Great National Assembly of Alba Iulia, and proclaimed unification with the Kingdom of Romania.
 Thus, three countries laid claims on the Temes county, the Hungarian Republic and the newly united kingdoms, Yugoslav and Romanian.

 The question was settled by the Paris Peace Conference (1918): a majority of the county was assigned to Romania, while the south-western third was assigned to the Kingdom of Serbs, Croats and Slovenes (renamed to Yugoslavia in 1929).
 Other questions were finalized by the Treaty of Trianon of 1920, and later border arrangements between Romania and Yugoslavia.